QuadSpinner/Gaea-Docs/source/Reference/01-GeoPrimitives/Canyon.md

 title: Canyon
 ---

-The Canyon node creates various canyon systems very quickly.
+Canyon is a simple, fast, and detailed canyon primitive.
+It creates a drainage based river canyon.